blueberrymusic/Deep-Learning-A-Visual-Approach/Bonus-Chapters/README.md

 ## Ordering the book

-My book is called [Deep Learning: A Visual Approach](https://nostarch.com/deep-learning-visual-approach) Click on the link to order it in physical or Ebook formats.
+My book is called [Deep Learning: A Visual Approach](https://nostarch.com/deep-learning-visual-approach) Click on the link to order it in physical or Ebook formats direct from the publisher, or click [this Amazon link](https://amazon.com/dp/1718500726/) to order it from Amazon.

 ## What's here